aetperf/Edsger/docs/source/quickstart.md

 ## Bellman-Ford Algorithm

-The Bellman-Ford algorithm is designed for graphs that may contain negative edge weights and can detect negative cycles.
+The Bellman-Ford algorithm is designed for directed graphs that may contain negative edge weights and can detect negative cycles.
 Unlike Dijkstra's algorithm, Bellman-Ford can handle a broader class of problems but with a higher computational cost.

 ### Basic Usage